Ev1dentSnow/Artemis/README.md

 **WIP**

+## Acknowledgements

+Although the actual coding part of this project was done by myself, would like to pay tribute to three people in particular who helped in various ways

+- @MikeRomaa for showing me the ropes around Django and the Django Rest Framework for the backend.
+He's a real expert at this framework with a lot of experience under his belt       with it, and helped me to understand many concepts

+- @liamdp for helping me wrap my head around the concept of A RESTful API and some RESTful "best practices".
+This is certainly one of his areas of expertise

+- @gavinvangent for sharing his experience with real world databases, and spending some time showing me some best practices for creating SQL relations.

 ## Contact

 If you have any further questions, feel free to send me a message on github, or join my discord server if you would prefer to talk to me there